Sourdough Pumpkin Scones

 • Buttermilk

 • However, you do need a little bit of buttermilk or another liquid to bring it all together.
-I like the tangy flavor of buttermilk in these scones, but you could substitute with heavy cream, whole milk, or plant milk.
+I like the tangy flavor of buttermilk in these scones, but you could substitute it with heavy cream, whole milk, or plant milk.

 Pumpkin Glaze